chloealbright/DevHiveMind/_Low Priority Refinement/_CODE/Express/Dev Todo.md

 - [ ] And maybe even a higher level with technologies and stuff
 - [ ] Design patterns mindmap
 - [ ] look into which info-graphics can be recreated and integrated in to note vault
+- [ ] Use dataView to sort inputs by status
 - [ ] Look into 12 Factor microservice
 - [ ] learn and use precompilers for CSS like Saas
 - [ ] identify areas of automation were ever you see